PowerFeather/powerfeather-docs/docs/sdk/setup.md

 ![Install PowerFeather-SDK](assets/install_powerfeather.png)

-To test whether the setup has been done successfuly, we'll create a sample Arduino sketch, with the contents:
+To test whether the setup has been done successfuly, we'll create the minimal Arduino sketch for PowerFeather:

 ```cpp
 #include <PowerFeather.h>